p/seriamp/docs/implementation-notes/yamaha.md

 [slsnif](https://github.com/aeruder/slsnif) which I found via [this summary of serial port monitoring tools](https://serverfault.com/questions/112957/sniff-serial-port-on-linux).

+## RS232 vs RS232C

+The RS232 standard has had several revisions, the most recent one being RS232C.
+Thus, technically, the standard is in fact called "RS232C", but practically the "C" can be omitted because any equipment that speaks RS232 would be speaking RS232C.

 ## Yamaha Timeout

 The manual specifies that commands should be responded to in 500 ms and to